 To accommodate growth of the company and provide for the future, Mr. Little aided in overseeing the addition of 16,000 square feet of new office space to the building in 2004.

 Mr. Little’s untimely death in 2005 came near the end of one of the best years in the history of the company.

-2005 - Kurt P. Foley named President and CEO
+2005 - Kurt P. Foley Named President and CEO

-Kurt P. Foley was named president and CEO of Pioneer State Mutual by the Board of Directors on December 14, 2005.
+Kurt P. Foley was named president and CEO of Pioneer State Mutual by the board of directors on December 14, 2005.

-Mr. Foley joined Pioneer in 1992 as a field representative.
+Mr. Foley joined Pioneer in 1992 as a marketing representative.
 In 1998, he became agency director, and in April 2000, he was appointed vice president, director of marketing.
 He was appointed senior vice president in April 2005.

 Under Mr. Foley’s leadership, the company’s premium doubled and the reserve for policyholder protection increased over 150%.
 The capital strength of the company is what allows it to continue to remain viable, and Mr. Foley’s leadership in increasing that strength will continue to pay dividends for years to come.
 His 27 years of service, dedication, and execution of the company objectives have benefited the company greatly.
 Upon his retirement in December 2019, Mr. Foley was elected chairman of the board of directors and continues to serve the company in this role.